vjelic/omnistat-glog-fork/docs/metrics.md

 # Metrics

-This document provides a comprehensive list of the metrics collected by Omnistat.
-The metrics are organized into two main categories:

-- **Node-level metrics**: These are reported once per node and are presented in tables with the heading "Node Metric".
-- **GPU-level metrics**: These are reported for each individual GPU on a node and include a `card` label to distinguish between them.
-They are presented in tables with the heading "GPU Metric".

 ```eval_rst
 .. toctree::
    :glob:
    :maxdepth: 4
 ```

+This document provides a comprehensive list of the metrics collected by Omnistat.
+The metrics are organized into two main categories:

+- **Node-level metrics**: These are reported once per node and are presented in tables with the heading *Node Metric*.
+- **GPU-level metrics**: These are reported for each individual GPU on a node and include a `card` label to distinguish between them.
+They are presented in tables with the heading *GPU Metric*.

 ## ROCm